 IMS 6351 Executive International Study Trip - EMBA (3 semester credit hours) Executive Education Course.
 This course consists of a ten day international trip.
 The destinations are chosen to relate to an international emphasis and its themes of managing for change, the strategic perspective, and leadership effectiveness.
 While abroad, participants visit and hear presentations from local university faculty, local business executives, and expert panels.
 Participants are also expected to identify important cultural variables that impact business decision making and management in the countries visited.
 Instructor consent required.
-(3-0) Y

-IMS 6354 Global Marketing (3 semester credit hours) Executive Education Course.
-This course promotes an appreciation and understanding of theoretical and practical issues involved in marketing products and services in the international context.
+(3-0) Y promotes an appreciation and understanding of theoretical and practical issues involved in marketing products and services in the international context.
 This course covers the fundamentals and evolution of international marketing, the environment of international marketing, foreign entry methods, evaluation of market potential, management of international marketing mix, consumer behavior and international strategic marketing planning.
 Prerequisite: MKT 6301.
 (3-0) Y